-Recent data on skate catch and landings in the Barents Sea are almost exclusively from Norway, and species information from the Norwegian Reference Fleet (Table 13.2) may be indicative of the total catch and landings.
+Recent reported data on skate catch and landings from the Barents Sea are almost exclusively from Norway, and species information from the Norwegian Reference Fleet (Table 13.2) may be indicative of the species composition of total catch and landings.
 The estimation of total skate catches and landings by species relied on some strong assumptions, e.g. that data from the Coastal and Oceanic Reference Fleets operating in the Barents Sea are representative for vessels below and above 21 m respectively, and that the relative species composition of skate catches in these two reference fleets has been stable over the last ten years.
 These assumptions were made due to limited availability of data.
 With increased data and extended time series, these assumptions should be relaxed by including running averages over shorter time periods, e.g. 3-5 years.

-Even after allocating skate landings to species based on data from the Reference Fleet, the generic "Skates and rays" category still accounted for more than 50% of the total skate landings.
-A further reduction of this proportion should however be achievable.
-The work on improving species identification by arranging workshops for reference fleet crew and education during visits at sea will continue to further improve data quality in the future.
+For years 2012-2015, even after allocating skate landings to species based on data from the Reference Fleet, the generic "Skates and rays" category still accounted for more than 50% of the total skate landings (Table 13.2).
+In 2021, about 90% of skate landings were still reported as Rajidae the rest being reported as Raja clavata.